GeunhwaJeong/haneul-new/doc/src/contribute/faq.md

 See [Why move?](../learn/why-move) for more details on this.
 In addition, see the [Move Problem Statement](https://github.com/GeunhwaJeong/awesome-move/blob/main/docs/problem_statement.md) for why we think that - despite being the most popular smart contract language of today - EVM is holding back the crypto space.

 Finally, the EVM developer community is very small--approximately 4,000 programmers according to [this study](https://medium.com/electric-capital/electric-capital-developer-report-2021-f37874efea6d).
 Compare this to (e.g.) the [>20M registered iOS developers](https://techcrunch.com/2018/06/04/app-store-hits-20m-registered-developers-at-100b-in-revenues-500m-visitors-per-week/#:~:text=Today%20at%20WWDC%2C%20Apple's%20CEO,500%20million%20visitors%20per%20week.).
 Thus, the practical path to scaling the smart contract dev community is to bring folks in from the broader population, not to pull them from the tiny pool of existing Solidity developers.
 We think Move is much safer and much more approachable for mainstream programmers than the EVM.

-### Is there a difference in principle between Solana Sealevel and Haneul execution?

-Q: For transactions involving shared objects, the broad strokes look similar.
-Obviously, every Solana transaction would go through the consensus mechanism in Solana

-A: As far as parallelism goes:

-Solana does optimistic concurrency control, which is to launch a bunch of TX executions in parallel, and retry in some sequence those for which that didn't work.
-One difference is they're discovering the causal dependencies between TXes: by the time a TX with dependencies is run successfully, that may be its second (or more) execution.

-For Haneul, the causality is declared up front and the TX is run after its dependents.
-(You might call this "pessimistic" by contrast.)

-Naturally, as you point out, there are many, many other differences the moment you zoom out of the precise question of concurrent execution (degree of consensus involvement, flow of the TX to an authority, leaderless architecture, etc.).

-Solana declares a weaker form of concurrency, that is state registers the TX will access in either mode, and that's a useful heuristic for sure.
-We declare object versions the execution engine must have before executing.

 ### Is Haneul an L2, or are there plans to support L2s?